Generic Name: gadodiamide (gad-oh-DYE-a-mide)

 Therapeutic Class: Radiological Non-Ionic Contrast Media

-Gadodiamide is a magnetic resonance imaging (MRI) contrast agent.
-Contrast agents are used to help create a clear picture of the body during MRI scans.
-MRI scans are a special kind of diagnostic procedure.
-They use magnets and computers to create images or “pictures” of certain areas inside the body.
+Gadodiamide injection is used to help diagnose or find problems in the brain, spine, chest, stomach, hip area, and other parts of your body.
+It is a gadolinium-based contrast agent (GBCA) used in magnetic resonance imaging (MRI) scans.
+Contrast agents are used to help create a clear picture of the different parts of the body during MRI scans.
+MRI scans use magnets and computers to create images or “pictures” of certain areas inside the body.
 Unlike x-rays, they do not involve ionizing radiation.
-Gadodiamide is a gadolinium-based contrast agent (GBCA).

-gadodiamide is to be used only by or under the direct supervision of a doctor.
+Gadodiamide is to be used only by or under the direct supervision of your doctor.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For gadodiamide, the following should be considered: